JoanPeturPetersen/scientific_python_presentation/scientific_python.md

     >>> X = matrix('1,2; 3,4')

 # Presenter Notes

+The NumPy matrix is always 2D, and retains its 2D nature through operations.

 But normally I don't use the matrix class.
 One of the reasons being that I just started with the array class, and this is also what most of the Numpy methods